Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Revealed Preference Algorithm and Regret Guarantees

-In this section, we establish an $O(\sqrt{n})$ upper bound on both the expected regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving}.
-To establish the regret and constraint violation bounds, we make the following regularity assumption on the utility and budget parameters of arriving users, which ensures that all users' utilities and budgets are strictly positive and bounded. \begin{assumption} [Support of $\D$] The support of the distribution $\D$ is such that the utilities and budgets are strictly positive and bounded, i.e., $\u \in [\underline{\u}, \Bar{\u}]$ and $w \in [\underline{w}, \Bar{w}]$, where $\underline{u}, \underline{w}>0$. \end{assumption} Assumption~\ref{asmpn:regularity} imposes a mild restriction on the set of allowable distributions from which the budget and utility parameters of users are drawn.
+This section establishes an $O(\sqrt{n})$ bound on the expected regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving} when the step sizes of its price updates are fixed to $\gamma = \gamma_t = O(\frac{1}{\sqrt{n}})$ for all users $t$.
+To establish the regret and constraint violation bounds, we make the following regularity assumption on the utility and budget parameters of users, which ensures that all users' utilities and budgets are strictly positive and bounded. \begin{assumption} [Support of $\D$] The support of the distribution $\D$ is such that the utilities and budgets are strictly positive and bounded, i.e., $\u \in [\underline{u}, \Bar{u}]$ and $w \in [\underline{w}, \Bar{w}]$, where $\underline{u}, \underline{w}>0$. \end{assumption} Assumption~\ref{asmpn:regularity} imposes a mild restriction on the set of allowable distributions from which the budget and utility parameters of users are drawn.
 In particular, the boundedness of the utilities and user budgets are standard assumptions in the Fisher market literature, and the positivity of the budgets is a natural condition as users with no budgets have no buying power and can thus be removed from consideration of the set of users in the market.
 Furthermore, the condition on the positivity of the utilities is mild and introduced mainly for simplicity as it aligns with practical contexts where users typically receive some positive utility (given by any small constant $\underline{u}>0$) for obtaining resources.
 Note that changing the utility parameters from zero to some small positive constant also generally does not influence the optimal choice set of users.

+We now establish an $O(\sqrt{n})$ bound on both the expected regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving}. \begin{theorem} [Regret and Constraint Violation Bounds for Algorithm~\ref{alg:PrivacyPreserving}] Suppose that the budget and utility parameters of users are drawn i.i.d. from a distribution $\D$ satisfying Assumptions~\ref{asmpn:mainRestriction} and~\ref{asmpn:regularity}.
+Furthermore, let $\ppi$ denote the online pricing policy described by Algorithm~\ref{alg:PrivacyPreserving}, $\x_1, \ldots, \x_n$ be the corresponding allocations for the $n$ users.
+Then, for a step size $\gamma = \gamma_t = \frac{\Bar{D}}{\sqrt{n}}$ for some constant $\Bar{D}>0$ for all users $t \in [n]$, the regret $R_n(\ppi) \leq O(\sqrt{n})$ and the constraint violation $V_n(\ppi) \leq O(\sqrt{n})$. \end{theorem}